-A student-run organization at Harvard Law School
+Welcome to the Federalist Society at Harvard Law School

-Our chief goal is to foster balanced and open debate about the fundamental principles of individual freedom, limited government, and judicial restraint.
-Membership is open to all: our members hold diverse and often conflicting views on a broad range of issues.
+The Harvard Federalist Society is a group of conservative and libertarian law students.
+Our chief goal is to foster balanced and open debate on the fundamental principles of individual freedom, limited government, and judicial restraint.
+The Society stands for three main principles:

 • The state exists to preserve freedom;